Louisea

-Louisea is a genus of freshwater crab in the family Potamonautidae, containing two species, Louisea balssi and Louisea edeaensis.
+Louisea is a genus of freshwater crabs in the family Potamonautidae, containing two species, Louisea balssi and Louisea edeaensis.
 Both species are endemic to Cameroon and listed as endangered species on the IUCN Red List.

-L. edeaensis is known from only three specimens, which were collected in 1910 from two locations in Edéa and Yabassi, while L. balssi is only known from four specimens collected in the Bamenda highlands, and has not been seen alive since 1909.
+Louisea edeaensis is known from only three specimens, which were collected in 1910 from two locations in Edéa and Yabassi, while Louisea balssi is only known from four specimens collected in the Bamenda highlands, and has not been seen alive since 1909.